The 5 Stages of User Journey in Product Management

 The Five Stages of User Journey in Product Management

 When a customer makes the first purchase from your company, they may subscribe to your company newsletter and decide to make a purchase.
 Subsequently, they may turn into a repeat customer and become a brand advocate over time.
-It is nothing but the customer lifecycle and the process they go through while building a relationship with your company.
+It is nothing but the customer lifecycle and the product management process they go through while building a relationship with your company.
 To remain competitive in the market, it is crucial to manage and maintain the customer lifecycle.

 Understanding the customer lifecycle starts by familiarizing yourself with the five stages of the product user journey, which helps your company maximize revenue for potential and existing customers through reach, acquisition, activation, retention/engagement, and loyalty.
 Let us further discuss each of these in detail.